 “I was familiar with the community.
 I had a community network,” he said.
 “Dayton was good to me.”

-We caught up with LaVar Glover, this week’s Daytonian of the Week.
+We caught up with LaVar Glover when he was honored as the Daytonian of the Week from April 18-25.

 What do you do, and how did you get involved in Community Action Partnership?